lazysquirrellabs/blog/_posts/2023-04-09-ttg-performance.md

 In the context of real-time applications, this behavior is simply unacceptable.
 The higher the vertex count is, the longer the CPU and graphics card will take to render a frame, the lower the frame rate is and the poorer the user experiences the application.
 Two strategies to eliminate this behavior were considered:

-- Brush up the mesh after creation, eliminating vertices that are substantially closely together — also known as vertex welding.
+- Brush up the mesh after creation, eliminating vertices that are substantially closely together—also known as vertex welding.
 - Modify the fragmentation algorithm so it never adds duplicated vertices to start with.

 ## The fix